ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 });
 ```

 For each key button, we add two event listeners: "mousedown" and "touchstart".
 We use the `handleButtonKeyMove` function to handle these events.
 We get the `id` attributes of the on-screen buttons from the HTML `id` attributes that we added in the `index.html` file.
 These `id` attributes match the corresponding event key strings of the arrow keys on a keyboard.
 This makes it easy to pass the id string to the `moveSnake` function to handle the direction change.

-Save and run your project.
-Our game is now complete!
+Run your project.
+Our game is now complete.
+See how high you can get your score using either your keyboard or the on-screen buttons.

 ## Next steps

 Now that you have built a simple snake game with some basic styling, you might want to improve it or add extra features.

+You can build your own by copying the code above, or by forking our example repl at [replit.com/@ritza/snake-game-vanilla-javascript](https://replit.com/@ritza/snake-game-vanilla-javascript).

  Here are some suggestions:

 - Make the snake transition from cell to cell a smooth animation.
 - Persist the top five highest scores by storing them in local storage.
 Create a pop dialog menu to view these high scores.